suxuekun/libpyiotcloud/README.md

    - RABBITMQ: Uses the self-signed rootca; for MQTTS/AMQPS device connectivity
    - NGINX: Uses the trusted certificate bought from GoDaddy; for HTTPS web/mobile connectivity; currently tied up to richmondu.com

+# Action Items (Post EW2020 Demo and new requirements)

+1. [DONE] API for changing devicename
+2. [DONE] Optimized output format for sensor charting APIs ( x[], y[] arrays instead of [(x,y), ...] )
+2. [DONE] OTA firmware update (HTTPS or MQTTS, CRC32)
+3. [DONE] Google Maps Platform location (drag and drop markers to change device location)
+4. [DONE] Login via social accounts (Facebook, Google, Amazon)
+5. [DONE] Record Paypal transactions, Paypal API cleanup
+6. [DONE] Login via (an OTP-verified) phone number
+7. [DONE] OTA firmware update for an OFFLINE device
+8. [DONE] OTA firmware update for a FLEET of devices
+9. [DONE] "S"torage for MENOS messaging using Amazon S3
+10. [DONE] Utilize REDIS for key value store, caching and message passing
+11. [DONE] Custom filtering of sensors in dashboard (filter by devicename, peripheral, class, status)
+12. [DONE] Dedicated database for BIG DATA (days, weeks, months, years) sensor data dashboards using MongDB Atlas
+13. [DONE] Email confirmation for payment receipt/invoice
+14. [DONE] Sensor dashboarding for days, weeks, months, years (with aggregation like financial stocks)
+15. GET/SET PROPERTIES cache
+16. Sensor scanning
+17. Modem groups
+18. User groups/organization (with AWS-style login for organizations)
+19. CASBIN - Permissions Engine (for user groups/organization)
+20. Creating Jenkins pipelines for Android/IOS mobile apps (for automated build and deployment)
+21. Clustering of RabbitMQ and REST APIs... (study federation/shovel, clustering is for LAN, federation/shovel is for WAN)
+22. Optimize MongoDB calls (utilize Redis, query by username or deviceid instead of by sensors if possible)
+23. Utilize Swagger REST API documentation.
+24. Microservices documentation
+25. "L"ambda function integration for MENLOS for custom messaging/notifications (support both Python 3, NodeJS)
+26. IFTTT integration. (requires OAuth2 server and APIs implemented for triggers "if this" and actions "then-that" )
+27. Update the Kubernetes support (lots of microservices has been added since then).